-Such step-by-step state updates are a natural inductive bias \cite{mitchell1997machine} in the context of simple state tracking tasks, as they make it possible to reduce complex multi-step dependencies to a sequence of single-step computations.
+Such step-by-step state updates are a natural inductive bias \cite{mitchell1997machine} in the context of simple state-tracking tasks, as they make it possible to reduce complex multi-step dependencies to a sequence of single-step computations.
 They also allow a model to share weights across multiple different sequence lengths, as it breaks state updates into single-step, repeatable computations.
 By analogy to the induction step in a mathematical proof, we shall refer to this kind of inductive bias in this work as ``induction bias'' (sic).

-Formally, the presence of the induction bias in a model means that the joint distribution over tokens, conditioned on the most recent hidden state, factorizes, such that $p(x_{t+1}|x_1, \ldots, x_{t},h_{t})=p(x_{t+1}|x_{t}, h_{t})$, where $x_t$ is the $t$\textsuperscript{th} token and $h_{t}$ the hidden state in timestep $t$, representing a \emph{minimal sufficient statistic} for determining $x_{t+1}$.
+Formally, the presence of the induction bias in a model means that the joint distribution over tokens, conditioned on the most recent hidden state, factorizes, such that $p(x_{t+1}|x_1, \ldots, x_{t},h_{t})=p(x_{t+1}|h_{t})$, where $x_t$ is the $t$-th token and $h_{t}$ the hidden state in time step $t$, representing a \emph{minimal sufficient statistic} for determining $x_{t+1}$.